abhit-rana/DaargiBot/README.md

 bash run2.sh
 ```

-Hurray! we can Now Interact with the Chatbot but do read the Following-> "Instructions to Use" section
+Hurray!
+We can Now Interact with the Chatbot but do read the Following-> "Instructions to Use" section

 ## Instructions to Use the Chatbot

-Before Reading this do have look at the Architecture Section of the this Chatbot
+Before Reading this, do have a look at the Architecture Section of this Chatbot

 There are six stages in our Chatbot
 ![DaargiBot - Page 2 (1)](https://user-images.githubusercontent.com/123395972/230561599-402b4e4d-bfb9-4648-9920-f1b533dbf74e.jpeg)

-* S1: Here the user may enter the Greeting Message.
+* S1: Here, the user may enter the Greeting Message.

   example: Hello or Hi. the chatbot then replies with a return greeting message.

   ![image](https://user-images.githubusercontent.com/123395972/227702694-a56348bf-9568-46b3-b04f-b59b7d108198.png)

-* S2: The user needs to enter atleast one symptom which are being observed to them or some other person.
+* S2: The user needs to enter at least one symptom which is being observed by them or some other person.

   example: I am(or my child, mom, father etc) experiencing(or suffering, facing, noticing etc) cough in the morning(or any other symptom) and fatigue in the
   evening(or any other symptom).
 What could be the issue?

   ![image](https://user-images.githubusercontent.com/123395972/227703697-787bf457-6e33-405b-96c3-b0f4b6679967.png)

 * S3: This stage follows the self-report or S2.
-If the symptoms reported in stage are not strong enough to predict the diesease then the chatbot in return ask
+If the symptoms reported in the stage are not strong enough to predict the disease then the chatbot in return, ask
   whether the patient suffered a particular symptom.
-This process continues until the chatbot gather enough information about the symptoms to predict the
+This process continues until the chatbot gathers enough information about the symptoms to predict the
-  disease. **Here the user needs to enter whether the patient suffered the symptom asked by the Chatbot**
+  disease. **Here, the user needs to enter whether the patient suffered the symptom asked by the Chatbot**

   example: